 Macau has so much to offer travelers of all ages, styles and budgets.
 This former Portuguese city reflects a mixture of cultural influences and is located just a short one-hour ferry ride from Hong Kong.
 Its giant casinos and malls on the Cotai Strip have earned Macau the nickname, Las Vegas of Asia.

-Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be seriously difficult to justify going for more than just a day trip anyway.
+Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be difficult to justify only spending one day in Macau.

 This Macau guide explains exactly how you can visit Macau from Hong Kong on your own, which is pretty easy to do.
 But it’s also easy to arrange a guided tour and let someone else manage the details.

 Such a tour may be worth looking into if you’d like to avoid having to arrange everything for yourself, the benefit of having a tour guide, and visit most of the spots in our itinerary.

 If that suits your travel style, take a look at these:

 - Macau World Heritage Excursion: Cotai Strip and Macau Tower – See of some of the most famous Macau landmarks and heritage spots.
 Learn about Macau history and culture from a local guide.
 Take in 360 degree views of the city before exploring the exciting Cotai Strip.
 Relax knowing your return ride on the Hong Kong ferry is already booked for you.